lightoj-dev/problem-tutorials/1002/en.md

         queue<int> cityQueue; //making a queue to traverse through each of the city

         cityQueue.push(homeTown); //pushing the home town as our start point or source node

         distanceFromHomeTown[homeTown] = 0;

         while (!cityQueue.empty())
         {

             int startingCity = cityQueue.front();

             cityQueue.pop(); //taking it out since it will be traversed now

             //Checking the other cities that can be reached via startingCity

             /*
-            don't sum previous road costs.
+            don't sum previous road costs along the way and update.
-            as per problem requirement, we only update distance by maximum weight encountered. don't check for duplicate enqueueing as we may find a better path that has less max value. we need to go full brute force leaving no path unchecked because of the problem requirements.
+            as per problem requirement, we only update the `distance array` by `maximum weight` encountered, not the `cost` array. don't check for duplicate enqueue as we may find a better path that has lesser max value. we need to go full brute force leaving no path unchecked because of the problem requirements.
             */